MatthiasWM/newtfmt/Package.md

 ## Package Parts

-Package Parts can have three basic formats, "Protocol", "NOS", or "Raw".
+Package Parts can have four possible types, "Protocol", "NOS", "Raw", or "Package".
 The documentation describes only NOS parts.
-We still have to find out about the other parts.
+We still have to find out about more the other parts.
+From what I gathered, Packages within Packages are the NewtonOS version of C++ object files that can be used for linking.

 ## NOS Parts